 In 1998, when Brooklyn Union and LILCO merged and KeySpan was formed, the ownership of the Glen Cove site transferred to LIPA.
 KeySpan was acquired by National Grid in 2008.
-Currently, the eastern portion of the site is occupied by an operating, fenced substation that is owned by LIPA and operated under contract by National Grid.
+Currently, the eastern portion of the site is occupied by an operating, fenced substation that is owned by LIPA and operated under contract by the Public Service Enterprise Group - Long Island (PSEG-LI).

-National Grid personnel check the status of the substation and conduct routine maintenance and operating activities.
+PSEG-LI personnel check the status of the substation and conduct routine maintenance and operating activities.
 The western portion of the site is unused.
 A paved roadway enters the southern side of the site from Grove Street and extends to the substation.